Jewish Dishes We Miss

-So we turned to the Forward readers for help, asking, “Which foods would you bring back to the contemporary table?”
-Not surprisingly, your feedback was abundant and passionate.
-Nearly 100 of you cheered on your favorite Jewish dishes and, along the way, reminisced about family and childhood memories.
+Back in 2011 we turned to the Forward readers for help, asking, “Which foods would you bring back to the contemporary table?”
+Not surprisingly, the feedback was abundant and passionate.
+Nearly 100 readers cheered on their favorite Jewish dishes and, along the way, reminisced about family and childhood memories.
 “My bubbe used to make all of these awesome delicacies… I miss them and I miss [her],” reader Laura Weinberg wrote.
 And ultimately, aren’t these connections and remembrances what Jewish food is all about?

 Schmaltz (Rendered poultry fat)

 The undisputed favorite among readers, schmaltz — that onion-scented, jellified embodiment of home that Forward contributor Gordon Haber called “early-grave food heaven” — tugs terribly hard on our nostalgic heartstrings.
 Schmaltz is delicious simply smeared onto hearty bread, and it is also the secret ingredient of many traditional Jewish dishes, from chopped liver to perfectly crunchy latkes.
 When I was growing up, my mother — typically a champion of healthy eating — kept a jar of schmaltz around on Passover for making matzo balls.
 Some things are just worth the transgression.